Why Do I Suddenly Become Someone Else? Understanding Your Trauma Response

 About Dr. Antonio D'Costa

-- M.B.B.S.
+• M.B.B.S.
 (Goa Medical College)

-- M.D.
+• M.D.
 Pediatrics (KEM Hospital, Mumbai)

-- Specialized training in trauma-focused approaches
+• Specialized training in EMDR and trauma-focused therapy

 For clients with financial constraints: Sliding scale options are available.
 Please inquire during consultation.